kreier/ml/README.md

 ![Deprecated Architectures](pic/2025-01-24_cuda12.8.png)

 It looks like [Turing](https://en.wikipedia.org/wiki/Turing_(microarchitecture)) is still new enough to receive more updates and features with Compute Capability 7.5 since the new Ray-Tracing (RT) cores are included.
 This is found in [GeForce 16 series](https://en.wikipedia.org/wiki/GeForce_16_series) and [GeForce 20 series](https://en.wikipedia.org/wiki/GeForce_RTX_20_series).
+Another rationale could be the GSP (GPU System Processor) that is supported since driver 510 and integrated in the 20 series onward, while initially only used for enterprise solutions.

 ## Inference on local hardware